-You're in luck; we have a variety of pre-picked apples in 5 or 10 lb bags in our store.
+You're in luck; we have a variety of pre-picked apples in our store.
 Our store is open 7 days a week during the season.
-If you're interested in larger quantities, please call ahead.
+If you're interested in large quantities, please call ahead.

 Can my church / work / youth group come to pick?